tess-jl/aws-developer-course/notes/13_AWS_Serverless_Lambda.md

 --> ALSO make sure to test function --> works and also look at x-ray to prove that the external library worked

 ### Lambda and CloudFormation
+-must store lambda .zip in S3
+-refer to the S3 zip location in CloudFormation code (regions need to be same) -done in the codeblock labeled **Code:** in template --> S3Key key has value that is the zip file and S3Bucket key has value that is the name of the bucket --> BOTH ARE PARAMS??

+Hands On
+cloudformation template with params --> Fn::GetAtt used and in the Code: subblock in properties blocl see that each key is a refrence to a param

+-need to create a new stack in cloudformation and upload the template --> stackname is LambdaThroughCloudFormation --> auto shows params and then enter values of params --> tick box to creat IAM role --> create stack and cloudFormation will provision lambda function for us!
+-so now can go to lambda and see the function from the S3 bucket .zip that was provisioned

+### Lambda /tmp directory
+the /tmp space used when:
+* function needs to download big file to work
+* function **needs disk space to perform operations in some way**

+-max size 512MB
+-**content remains even if the execution contect is frozen** --> provides transient cache that can be used for multiple invocations (helpful for troubleshooting)
+-**temporary, not persistent** --> use S3 if want persistent data

+### Lambda best practices

 REVIEW
 -CPU, network, RAM
 -Image
 -why aliases used instead of versions?
+-done in the codeblock labeled **Code:** in template --> S3Key key has value that is the zip file and S3Bucket key has value that is the name of the bucket --> BOTH ARE PARAMS??